How to retrieve data in bulk using Python x Backlog API

 To get a list of users

-If your company uses a management tool like Baklog, account management can be a problem.
-(It can be quite a hassle to manage various tools while being busy with daily tasks.)
+When using management tools like Baklog at work, account management often becomes a problem.
+(It's quite a chore to manage various tools when you're busy with daily tasks.)
 If you can

-get a list of users in one go, you can see at a glance which accounts are in use and which are not, so let's try retrieving the information by following the instructions in the official documentation.
+get a list of users in one go, you can see at a glance which accounts are in use and which are not, so let's try to retrieve the information following the instructions in the official documentation.

 This code outputs a list of users participating in a specific project to a CSV file